tinkerbell/proposals/0001/README.md

 infrequent.
 ~~~

-_end of copy/paste from ["RFD 1 Requests for
+_end of copy/paste from ["Proposal 1 Requests for
 Discussion"](https://oxide.computer/blog/rfd-1-requests-for-discussion/)._

 ### Table of contents

-This is what the table of contents for a RFD should look like:
+This is what the table of contents for a Proposal should look like:

 1. Summary
 2. Goals and non-goals